Continents Asia Turkmenistan

 Note: External links will open in a new browser window.

-Official website of Turkmenistan's government, with the electronic newspaper "Turkmenistan: the golden age".
+Official website of Turkmenistan's government, with news, "Turkmenistan: the golden age".

 Embassy of Turkmenistan

 Google Earth Turkmenistan